CMMC 2.0: What You Need to Know About the Latest 2024 Updates

 Does CMMC Require a SIEM?

 CMMC does not explicitly require a Security Information and Event Management (SIEM) software.
-However, many of the NIST 800-171A controls can be supported through a SIEM due to its ability to support centralized logging, threat detection, and incident responses.
+However, many of the NIST 800-171 controls can be supported through a SIEM due to its ability to support centralized logging, threat detection, and incident responses.

-Can you Self-Certify CMMC?
+Can You Self-Certify CMMC?

 CMMC 2.0 Level 1 allows for self-assessment.
 However, Level 1 applies to contractors who only handle Federal Contract Information (FCI).
 If your contracts contain Controlled Unclassified Information (CUI), you most likely will need to achieve Level 2 compliance which requires a third-party assessment from a CMMC 3rd Party Assessment Organization (C3PAO).
+To achieve certification assessment for Level 2, a Cyber AB authorized assessor will evaluate your cybersecurity practices to ensure they meet the necessary security requirements.

 Prepare Your Organization for CMMC 2.0 Compliance with ISI